 When starting to turn a light golden colour, remove from flame and on to a collander lined with tissue.

 Allow the oil a couple of seconds to heat up before adding the next batch of boondhis.

 Try out the boondhi ladle with the batter to see how the batter falls.
 You can keep the boondhi ladle on the mixed besan batter itself to see results.
 Then adjust the consistency of the batter by either adding more water or more besan.

 Use KaraBoondhis to make raitas or simply spic it up adding a little red chilli powder and hing for any anytime snack.

-Many of the sweets and savouries prepared for Deepavali I would never eat much on that day.
+Many of the sweets and savories prepared for Deepavali I would never eat much on that day.
 It would be fun to eat all of this later on, after a few days.
 The most special preparation for Deepavali has always been Maduraiamma`s Special Mixture.
-I dont know how exactly she does it, but every time her proportions of chilli powder, salt and hing have been spot on.
-When I open the container having the mixture, and I get the familiar aroma inside, it never fails to transport me to those days.
+I don’t know how exactly she does it, but every time her proportions of chili powder, salt and hing have been spot on.
+When I open the container having the mixture, and I get the familiar aroma inside, it never fails to transport me to my childhood days.

 Next add the prepared Omapodi and break it in to little pieces.

 Prepare the Maida Biscuits/ Diamond Biscuits in the following manner: